PAPERZILLA

 Build a live feed for any research interest

 A Paperzilla project is a standing research brief.
-Combine your topic description, preferred sources and categories, include terms, exclude terms, and delivery settings into a live feed that keeps updating as new papers are published.
+Combine your topic description, preferred sources and categories, include terms, exclude terms, and delivery settings into a live feed that keeps updating as new papers and related research data appear.

 Good for: individual researchers, technical founders, R&D teams, labs, scouts, and investors